Need Help? Give us a call.

 Interested in Novo’s business checking account but unsure if this account is the right fit for your needs?
 In this Novo Bank review, we’ll take a look at the specifics of their business checking account, how to open one, the features it offers, as well as alternatives—so that you have the knowledge to help you pick the best checking account for your business.

 As previously mentioned, Novo is a digital bank that offers a free business checking account for small business owners.
 In fact, Novo was created specifically with startups and small business owners in mind.
-Currently, Novo’s business checking account is their only offering and is accessible through their iOS app (with Android and web versions coming soon).
+Novo’s business checking account is available in the app store for both iOS and Android devices.

 You can apply for a Novo business checking account online—just provide your basic personal information, business information, and answer a few questions about your business.
 Once you’re set up with your account, you can link bank accounts, make payments, process ACH transfers, and deposit checks.
 With your account, you also receive a free, EMV chip protected, Novo debit card.